DSPN/azure-resource-manager-dse/README.md

 - There are various validations (is there a name conflict, is a password of sufficient strength, is a username valid) that are performed on the backend but not in the web UI.
 Ideally this would happen in the web UI.
 - Cannot provision more than 251 cluster nodes as the nodes are named 10.0.0.5, 10.0.0.6, ...
 - There is a for loop in opscenter.sh which does not scale well with large numbers of nodes.
-- Deletion of a storage account takes some time after the command is entered.
+- Deletion of a storage account takes some time (one estimate is 12 minutes) after the command is entered.
 Given that, it is currently neccessary to give new clusters a different name than previously created clusters to avoid a name collision.
 - Storage groups are limited to 40 nodes.
 Currently our cluster shares a single storage group and as, given that, limited to 40 nodes.
 - Would like to add support for selecting JVM and DSE versions from the template parameters.
 - The parameters passed to OpsCenter need to be updated from DSE 4.6.3 to DSE 4.7.0